EricMGS/speed-kombat/README.md

 # SpeedKombat

-> A simple square game ... but it's not easy
+> A simple game of squares ... but it's not easy

 ![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)

-SpeedKombat é um jogo de quadrados onde você controla os movimentos do quadrado azul e deve pegar o quadrado preto 20 vezes.
-Parece fácil?
-Então te desafio a tentar.
-Cada vez que você coleta o quadrado preto sua velocidade é dobrada, tornando o jogo cada vez mais difícil.
-Quanto mais você jogar maior será o desafio para sua cordenação motora... e para sua paciência. :laughing:
+SpeedKombat is a simple game of squares.
+You need to control the movements of the blue square to catch the black square 20 times.
+Seems easy?
+So **I challenge you to try**.
+Each time you collect the black square your speed is doubled, making the game more and more difficult.
+The more you play the greater the challenge for your motor coordination ... and your patience. :laughing:

 ![printscreen](https://github.com/EricMGS/SpeedKombat/blob/master/image.png)